Sunday, 30 April 2017

 The Second Sunday after Pascha is sometimes referred to as 'Good Shepherd Sunday' from the words of the Epistle from I Peter "For you were as sheep gone astray: but you are now converted to the shepherd and bishop of your souls" and from the Gospel where the LORD proclaims "I am the good shepherd.
 The good shepherd giveth his life for his sheep."
 The Sunday is also referred to as Misericordia after the opening words of the introit.
 The Sunday is of semi-double rite and its liturgical colour is white.

 At the Hours the hymns are sung with the Paschal Doxology and the psalms are sung under a single antiphon consisting of a triple Alleluia.
 At Prime the Dominical psalms are sung (Pss.
-117, 118i & 118ii), as are the Dominical preces.
+117, 118i & 118ii.
+The Dominical preces are omitted.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is Concede nos, the third collect Ecclesiae.
+The Gloria is sung, the second collect is of St. Catherine of Siena.
+Today there is no third collect.
 The Creed is sung and the preface is of Paschaltide.

 Art: Jerome Nadal